 But what if a truly prophetic book were discovered today?
 What if a lost letter written by the apostle Paul were found?
 Even if another epistle were found, and it could be verified as Pauline, we would not add it to the canon of Scripture.
 We assume that Paul wrote many letters to various groups over the course of his ministry, but most of them were not preserved, showing it was not God’s will for them to be included in the canon (see 2 Corinthians 7:8 for a possible reference to a non-canonical letter).

-Jude, one of the last books to be included in the canon before it was closed, indicates that the Scriptures have been delivered in their entirety, once for all time: “Dear friends, although I was very eager to write to you about the salvation we share, I felt compelled to write and urge you to contend for the faith that was once for all entrusted to God’s holy people” (Jude 1:3).
+Jude, one of the last books to be included in the canon before it was closed, says, “Dear friends, although I was very eager to write to you about the salvation we share, I felt compelled to write and urge you to contend for the faith that was once for all entrusted to God’s holy people” (Jude 1:3).
 The words the faith in this passage refer to the sum of what Christians believe, all of the apostles’ teachings, or the whole body of Christian beliefs.
 In other words, everything we believe in the Christian faith has already been delivered or revealed to the saints through the apostles and prophets.
 Through the Scriptures, God has given us a final and complete body of knowledge for living the Christian faith.

 An open canon would allow books or passages of Scripture to be added to the Bible through continued or ongoing revelation.
 By adding books to the canon, we would essentially be saying that the current Bible is incomplete, or lacking in some way.